great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 ## Workflow optimization

-- You can quickly identify your Data Source, connect to a Data Asset, create Expectations, and then run Validations without running a single line of Python code.
+- Identify your Data Source, connect to a Data Asset, create Expectations, and then run Validations without running a single line of Python code.

-- Your Expectations can be reused or modified as your business requirements change.
-This modular approach removes the need to create new Expectations every time you need to validate your data.
+- Reuse or modify your Expectations as your business requirements change.
+No need to create new Expectations every time you need to validate your data.

-- Validations can be executed with the click of a button and return results immediately.
+- Execute Validations with the click of a button and get your results immediately.

-- Validation data is easier to share and is accessible to all users regardless of their technical knowledge.
+- Share Validation data quickly and make it accessible to all users regardless of their technical knowledge.

 ## Benefits